yuxuibbs/SI364-HW3/README.md

 **We recommend this approximate order of tasks:**

 * Consider and write/draw out the things you'll need to do and how data will move through the application.
-Make sure you understand the problem(s) at hand.
+Make sure you understand the problem(s) at hand, and read through all the comments describing the assignment.
 * First do all the app setup.
 Make sure you've created a database, etc, and fill in that URL...
 * Define the form and test it out.
 * Define your models.
 * Work on, and then test, your scaffolded view functions, including making the database queries (which you can also check with the Flask shell as shown in class!)